MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

 * Tags in the same row must have the same table.
 An error will be raised during parsing if they don't.
 * The value tag must be before the modification tags.
-* Modifications are confined to the matched record, it is not possible to modify a record based on another record's fields or values.
+* Modifications are confined to the matched record.
+It is not possible to modify a record based on another record's fields or values.
 * Modifications can be chained together, so that the same field can have multiple modifications.

     * This can be utilized effectively, but can also cause hard to diagnose unexpected output.